Rita E. Hauser

 He has been responsible for developing many cable programming innovations, such as MTV Music Television, Nickelodeon (the children’s channel), pay-per-view, and various interactive services.
 His sale of major cable systems to Southwestern Bell Corporation (now AT&T) marked the entry of major telephone companies into the cable television industry.

 Among his many public service activities, he was twice appointed by the President of the United States to serve, from 1970 through 1977, as Director-at-Large of the U.S. Overseas Private Investment Corporation (the U.S. Government insurance company responsible for encouraging private foreign investment), of which he was a founder.

-The Hausers were the principal benefactors of the Hauser Global Law School Program at New York University Law School which supports the Global Scholars Program and Visiting Global Faculty.
+The Hausers were the principal benefactors of the Hauser Global Law School at New York University School of Law which supports the Global Scholars Program and Global Faculty.
 It is the centerpiece of the Law School’s global initiative.